dig-eg-gaz/tutorials/2016-12-3_Git-and-Github-Best-Practices.md

 # Git & Github

 Git and Github allow for ad-hoc, continuous, and seamless collaboration between many parties on open-source programming projects.
-And while Git and Github clearly focus on softwrae development applications, they work for any text-based initiative.
+And while Git and Github clearly focus on software development applications, they work for any text-based initiative.

 But how do they work their unique magic?